Heritage Capital offers three Individual Stock Programs:

 The Hedged Equity Strategy is an actively managed, growth oriented program designed for stock market investors.
 The program utilizes a unique approach to diversification by employing multiple-managers, multiple-strategies, and multiple-methodologies in order to create a single, “all-weather” stock portfolio.

-The Hedged Equity program incorporates two “offensive” equity portfolio strategies designed to “make hay while the sun shines” in positive market environments and two “defensive” strategies intended to manage risk and preserve capital during negative market cycles.
+The Hedged Equity program incorporates an “offensive” equity portfolio strategy designed to “make hay while the sun shines” in positive market environments and two “defensive” strategies intended to manage risk and preserve capital during negative market cycles.

 One of the key benefits to the Hedged Equity Strategy is the use of diversification.
 The use of two distinctly different stock picking strategies provides the portfolio with “style diversification” in terms of equity selection.